DUBAI (Reuters) - Iran unveiled a new short-range missile called Thunder on Sunday and launched a satellite named Victory which failed to reach orbit.

-State television said Iran’s elite Revolutionary Guards Corps, which is in charge of the country’s missile programme, had unveiled the new missile, called Raad-500, Farsi for Thunder.
+State television said Iran’s elite Revolutionary Guards Corps, which is in charge of the country’s missile program, had unveiled the new missile, called Raad-500, Farsi for Thunder.

-Iran’s clerical rulers have said Tehran’s missile programme is solely defensive.
+Iran’s clerical rulers have said Tehran’s missile program is solely defensive.

 The first picture the satellite had been due to transmit to state media would have been of Soleimani, Azari-Jahromi told state TV.